-$^{^{14}}$ It is even possible that, in debt-restructuring proceedings for individuals, no IOH is appointed, as happens in Sweden.
+15 It is even possible that, in debt-restructuring proceedings for individuals, no IOH is appointed, as happens in Sweden.

-15 It is the case, for instance, in Austria, Bulgaria, Spain and Czech Republic.
+16 It is the case, for instance, in Austria, Bulgaria, Spain and Czech Republic.

-16 For instance United Kingdom and Germany.
+17 For instance United Kingdom and Germany.

-- 14. In some countries,17 an IOH is appointed on an interim basis by the court before insolvency proceedings commence18.
-The powers and functions of that person may differ slightly from the ones assigned to the final IOH, notwithstanding the fact that, generally, the interim IOH is later appointed as final IOH if the proceedings commence. - 15.
-The main functions of an interim IOH are usually the following: - a. to assess the financial situation and solvency of the debtor; - b. to determine the prospect of continuation of the activities of the debtor; - c. to decide whether grounds exist to open insolvency proceedings or not; - d. to assess whether there are sufficient funds to cover the costs of the proceedings; - e. to secure the assets and assist the debtor in operating his/her ongoing business; and - f. to avoid that mischievous acts are perpetrated before the insolvency proceedings commence.
+may differ slightly from the ones assigned to the final IOH, notwithstanding the fact that, generally, the interim IOH is later appointed as final IOH if the proceedings commence.

+- 15. The main functions of an interim IOH are usually the following: - a. to assess the financial situation and solvency of the debtor; - b. to determine the prospect of continuation of the activities of the debtor; - c. to decide whether grounds exist to open insolvency proceedings or not; - d. to assess whether there are sufficient funds to cover the costs of the proceedings; - e. to secure the assets and assist the debtor in operating his/her ongoing business; and - f. to avoid that mischievous acts are perpetrated before the insolvency proceedings commence.